Systemic therapy is a term used to describe treating cancer with medications.

-The choice of treatment to be used will depend on the kind of cancer you have, its stage and what the goal of the treatment is.
-Chemotherapy is usually given in addition to other cancer treatments, such as surgery, radiation, or other systemic therapies.
-Your cancer centre team will explain why chemotherapy is a treatment option for you.
+Your treatment plan will depend on the kind of cancer you have, its stage and the goal of your treatment.
+Your cancer care team will explain why chemotherapy is a treatment option for you.
 The goals of your treatment may be to:

 Hormones are natural substances or chemicals in your body.
 Some types of cancer use these hormones to help them grow.
-Hormonal Therapies are drugs that stop certain hormones from being made, or from being active in the body.
+Hormone therapies are drugs that stop certain hormones from being made, or from being active in the body.
 Stopping the hormones can stop the cancer cells from growing.
 These drugs may be taken by mouth or in a needle.